cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ## Deploy WebV

-To generate dashboard metrics we will deploy WebV to the cluster.
-This will continuously generate 10 requests per second.
+- To generate dashboard metrics we will deploy WebV to the cluster
+- This will continuously generate 10 requests per second

 ```bash